ahafiz03/MangaMarket/README.md

 ```
 **Accessing the Application**

-Enter localhost:300 in your browser's search bar and give it a try!
+Enter http://localhost:3000 in your browser's search bar and give it a try!

-## Security Considerations:
+## Security Features

 **Implemented Security Measures:**

-- Multer for Secure Image Uploads to prevent file-type spoofing
+- Input validation & sanitation using express-validator
+- Passwords securely hashed with bcrypt
+- Server-side authorization using session-based checks
+- Custom error handling to avoid leaking stack traces
+- Role restrictions: Only the item owner can manage offers or delete the listing

-- Sanitized search queries to prevent NoSQL injection
+- Query sanitization to prevent NoSQL injection

-- Proper error handling to prevent information leakage

-- Restricted API access (upcoming authentication & role-based control)
+- Secure file upload handling with multer

 ## Future Prospects

 **Planned Features**
-- User authentication and role-based access control
+- OAuth login or two-factor authentication
 - Secure payment integration for manga purchases

-- Logging and monitoring for security auditing
+- Admin dashboard with activity logging and monitoring
+- Email notifications on accepted offers

+## Developed By:
+Anum Hafiz – Master’s in Cybersecurity @ UNC Charlotte